zecookiez/ctf-archive/ImaginaryCTF 2021/Chimaera.md

 Combining it with the first third of the flag we obtain `ictf{thr33_h34ds_l`.
 This looks promising.
 Only one third to go!

-**TL;DR:** Carve out the first stream object in the PDF and decompress using zlib-flate to get the second third of the flag.
+**TL;DR:** Carve out the first stream object from the PDF and decompress using zlib-flate to get the second part of the flag.

 ### Part 2.5/3 - No flags here :(